slowburn-dev/DataConfig/Misc/Docs/Source/Design.md

 At the time we started this project we're looking for a JSON parser that:

 - Supports a relaxed JSON spec, i.e. comment and trailing comma.
-- Supports custom deserialization logic, i.e. deserialize `FColor` from `#RRGGBBAA` string.
+- Supports custom deserialization logic, i.e. deserialize `FColor` from `#RRGGBBAA`.
 - Supports UE4 instanced sub objects and polymorphism.

 Eventually we implemented all these in DataConfig.
 We also tried not limit this to be a JSON parser but deliver as a set of helpful tools for reading-from and writing-to the property system.